billkarsh/SpikeGLX/sglhome/docs/index.md

 API = Application Programming Interface*

 SpikeGLX can be driven in real time by your own remote C++ or MATLAB application.
-This uses TCP/IP protocol.
-Your custom application can run on a separate computer (but on the same network as SpikeGLX) or on the same computer.
+The API uses the TCP/IP protocol.
+Your custom application can run on a separate computer (on the same network as SpikeGLX) or on the same computer.
 The API allows you to:

 * Set/get parameters.
 * Start/stop runs.
-* Fetch data with low latency (<10 ms on same computer).
+* Fetch data with low latency (<5 ms on same computer).
 * Do many things you can do from the SpikeGLX GUI.

-Before SpikeGLX version 20220101 there was only a MATLAB SDK and that was included in every SpikeGLX download package.
+Before SpikeGLX version 20220101 the MATLAB SDK was included in every SpikeGLX download package.

 As of SpikeGLX version 20220101 the C++ and MATLAB SDKs have been made separate downloads available at the source code repo [here](https://github.com/billkarsh).